NineTailTeam/Genshin-Impact-Macro/Combat/Ganyu/ARR/README.md

-# Genshin-Impact-AAR-Machine-Gun-Ganyu
+# Genshin-Impact-ARR-Ganyu
-AAR Machin Gun Sequence for Ganyu
+RAR Sequence for Ganyu

 Caution: Macro use may result in a ban.